Improving quality of life for patients with diabetes and chronic disease

-While continuous glucose monitoring (CGM) has the potential to transform diabetes care, it can only happen if the data is organized and standardized in a way that allows patients and clinicians to make improvements in glucose management.
-To advance CMG, we developed and then gathered consensus for the AGP, the first CGM software to analyze and display glucose patterns.
+We developed and gathered consensus for the ambulatory glucose profile (AGP), the first continuous glucose monitoring (CGM) software to analyze and display glucose patterns.
 The American Diabetes Association, along with seven other diabetes organizations around the world, endorsed the value of the AGP.
 Learn more at the AGP website.